NDP Socialist Caucus: Leadership contests and party debates

-In September 2011, caucus chair Barry Weisleder won the nomination to be the Ontario NDP's candidate in Thornhill in the 2011 provincial election.
-Within 48 hours, the party's provincial secretary rescinded the nomination without explanation.
+In September 2011, caucus chair Barry Weisleder won the Ontario NDP nomination in Thornhill for the 2011 Ontario general election.
+The party rescinded the nomination within 48 hours.

-The Socialist Caucus opposed resolutions at the 2011 and 2013 federal NDP conventions to rewrite the preamble of the party's constitution in order to remove its commitment to socialism.
+The caucus opposed efforts at the 2011 and 2013 federal NDP conventions to revise the preamble of the party constitution and remove language referring to socialism.
+At the 2013 convention, the NDP adopted a new preamble.